ISSUE: Changes I make in the Customizer are not appearing on my live site

 One of the top files picked up by caching plugins AND your browser cache is your theme’s style.css file.
 This is where all of your site design styles are stored.
 When you make design changes, a caching plugin will continue to deliver your old style.css file when you load your site in a browser, so you won’t see your new changes.
 That’s why it’s important to purge your cache in the plugin settings any time you make changes, OR turn the plugin off completely while you are making design changes.

 Additionally, you probably access your own site a lot, so your browser has saved a fair bit of data for your site in its cache, to speed up loading time.
-Even if you purge your plugin cache, you’ll still probably need to reset your browser cache.
-You can force your browser to fetch new data by holding the shift key and clicking the reload button in your browser.
-Remember, you access your own site more frequently than your readers, so their browser cache will naturally refresh from their normal browsing.
+Even if you purge your plugin cache, you’ll probably need to reset your browser cache.

-HOW DO I KNOW IF I HAVE A CACHING PLUGIN ACTIVE?
+HOW DO I KNOW IF I HAVE A CACHING PLUGIN ACTIVE, AND WHAT SHOULD I DO IF I'M USING ONE?

 You can audit all plugins you have installed and/or activated by navigating to the Plugins tab from your WordPress Dashboard.
 Common caching and performance plugins we see our customers using include: